-The John Innes Centre (JIC), The Sainsbury Laboratory (TSL) and The Genome Analysis Centre (TGAC) offer three types of PhD Programme:
+The John Innes Centre (JIC), The Sainsbury Laboratory (TSL) and The Genome Analysis Centre (TGAC) offer two major types of PhD Programme:

 Students on this programme apply to carry out research on a specific project.
 In most cases these projects are conceived by the supervisor and are advertised on our web site for competitive applications.
 These studentships are usually fully-funded (stipend, fees and research support costs).
 Students bringing their own funding (e.g. from national governments) may sometimes develop a project plan together with a supervisor.
 All applicants will be subject to the same assessment for acceptance on our PhD programme.